-We will assess all 3 parts of the Stage 2 application process - the application form, tender documentation and compliance with ongoing commitments.
-In order to receive 90% of their LEVI funding and progress to procurement, applications must score the following in each part:
+We assess all parts of the stage two application process - the application form, tender documents and compliance with ongoing commitments.
+In order to receive their LEVI funding and progress to delivery, applications must score the following in each section:

 - Step 1- Application Form: Applications will be given a score of 1-4, with the view that local authorities achieve a score of 4 to pass. - Step 2- Criteria Compliance and Draft Tender Document Review: Pass - Step 3- Compliance With Ongoing Commitments: Pass